Kin The Know

 The Nourishing Cream is a luxurious belly butter blend that prevents and reduces the appearance of stretch marks whilst relieving breast discomfort and itchiness.
 Designed to address symptoms of postpartum depletion including hair loss, fatigue, and brain fog, the Postnatal Vitamin supports mothers at least 6 months after birth and while breastfeeding.

-Exposing your stitches to fresh air throughout the day can help with healing and make sure you're always wearing a clean pad by changing it regularly — every two to four hours.
+Exposing your stitches to fresh air throughout the day can help with healing and make sure you're always wearing a clean pad by changing it regularly — every 2-4 hours.

 Your midwife or GP is also likely to give you a stool softener to relieve any pressure when you go to the bathroom and to help avoid constipation.